 Tokens.

 When you type a message to an AI, it doesn't read words the way you do.
-It breaks everything down into tokens — chunks that are roughly three-quarters of a word.
+It breaks everything down into tokens — chunks of roughly three to four characters, or about three-quarters of a word.
 "Understanding" becomes two or three tokens.
 A full page of text is around 400–500 tokens.
+The model doesn't see words, sentences, or documents.
+It sees a stream of tokens.

 Prompt: go deeper on tokens +